Devin Jones: Racing career

 Jones was a successful World Karting Association and International Karting Federation driver, winning pairs of national titles in both sanctioning bodies in 2005 and 2006.
 He also won seven other local club championships from 2004 to 2005 at various tracks in Southern California.

 Jones raced full-time in the US Legends Car Series in 2008, winning eight times at multiple tracks across the southeast and earning the pole position at the US Legends Car Nationals at Indy.
 He also finished second in the 2008 Summer Shootout at Charlotte Motor Speedway in the young lions division.

 In 2009, Jones moved up into the heavier and more powerful Super Late Models in the Pro All Stars Series.
 Jones qualified on the outside pole in his first start at one of the biggest races of the season, the Easter Bunny 150 at Hickory Motor Speedway.
 He finished a best of third in the Independence Day 150 at Hickory Motor Speedway in July 2009.

 Jones continued to run in the Pro All Stars Series in 2010 partnering with Jeff Fultz Racing.
-He finished the year with three top 5s and eight top 10s in 12 starts, along with leading 47 laps.
-In September 2010, Jones finished 5th in the Labor Day Classic 200 at North Wilkesboro Speedway, the first race at the track since Jeff Gordon won there in 1996.
+He finished the year with three top-fives and eight top-tens in 12 starts, along with leading 47 laps.
+In September 2010, Jones finished fifth in the Labor Day Classic 200 at North Wilkesboro Speedway, the first race at the track since Jeff Gordon won there in 1996.
 During that same weekend at North Wilkesboro Speedway in 2010, Jones was the first to break the track record during practice that had stood since 1994.
-Jones was ranked as one of the top 30 Late Model drivers in county in a report published in October 2010.
+Jones was ranked as one of the top-30 Late Model drivers in county in a report published in October 2010.
 In November 2010, Jones finished fifth in his first ever Skip Barber Racing Series event at Road Atlanta.

 In 2011, Jones ran in the Skip Barber Racing Series.
 In January, he earned a pair of podiums at Homestead-Miami Speedway.
 Jones raced in the Skip Barber National Series at three different tracks with a best finish coming at Lime Rock Park.
 In May 2011, Jones tested a USF2000 car for Accelerace Motor Sports.
 He finished out the 2011 season racing a Late Model Stock in the NASCAR Whelen All-American Series at Hickory Motor Speedway.
-He scored one pole and had three top 5s and six top 10s in eight starts.
+He scored one pole and had three top-fives and six top-tens in eight starts.

-Jones ran full-time in the UARA-STARS Late Model tour in 2012 where he achieved his first UARA pole qualifying run at Caraway Speedway and finished the year with 28 laps led, two top 5s and eight top 10s.
+Jones ran full-time in the UARA-STARS Late Model tour in 2012 where he achieved his first UARA pole qualifying run at Caraway Speedway and finished the year with 28 laps led, two top-fives and eight top-tens.
 He was one of the leading rookies in the series, winning rookie of the race at Anderson Motor Speedway in June.
 Jones would place sixth in the final season standings.